 Initiated by Harrison in 2015, the Radical Renewable Art + Activism Fund (RRAAF) aims to be a new and autonomous funding scheme, which uses renewable energy to offer ‘no strings attached’ grants for art-activist projects in the UK.

 In the wake of continued cuts to public funding for the arts and as an ethical alternative to private / corporate sponsorship, RRAAF aims to use renewable energy as an alternative funding source for a grants scheme for socially- and politically-engaged art-activist projects.

-Crowdfunding brought together a network of 156 people around the UK (now known as the ‘RRAAF Founders‘) keen to help make the project happen and raised £2,500 (gross).
-Part of this money was used to commission Community Energy Scotland to write a Scoping Report, which was launched in Glasgow on 17 December 2015.
-The RRAAF Report and accompanying RRAAF Resources document describe the Project Route for developing the next phase of RRAAF, including convening the RRAAF Founding Symposium – a two-day event open to ‘RRAAF Founders’ and members of the public – which took place at the CCA in Glasgow on 23-24 July 2016.
+Crowdfunding brought together a network of 156 people around the UK (now known as the ‘RRAAF Founders’) who were keen to help make RRAAF happen and raised £2,500 (gross).
+Part of this money was used to commission Community Energy Scotland to write a Scoping Report, which was launched in Glasgow on 17 December 2015 (pictured below).